 Starting a new hobby in watercolor doesn’t need to be daunting.
 A few simple supplies and techniques are all you need to get started.
 The great thing about watercolor is that there are several price points available as you’re learning.
-You can get a great 36 color kit here as a beginner to get going and then expand your collection of colors easily by purchasing tubes, and drying them out into pans and creating your own customized set.
+You can get a great 36 color kit to get going and then expand your collection of colors easily by purchasing tubes, and drying them out into pans and creating your own customized set.
 When making the jump into professional grade tubes it’s a good idea to get a set with colors from a basic color wheel.

 Windsor and Newton paints are a great place to start if you are looking for professional quality pigments.
 They are vibrant and bright, and worth the investment.
-My first picks are usually primary colors: Scarlet Lake, Lemon Yellow and Manganese Blue Hue work well for most people and are my most frequently used red, yellow, and blue.
+My first picks are usually primary colors: Scarlet Lake, Lemon Yellow and Manganese Blue Hue.
+They work well for most people and are my most frequently used red, yellow, and blue.
 Building out from that set into some Secondary colors, I love Sap Green, Winsor Orange (Red Shade), and Cobalt Violet.
 Prussian Blue and Opera Rose are also great colors to add to your palette.
 There is a handy color wheel printable available here that you can fill in and use as a reference when you paint.

 Creating a reference chart specific to your palette is always a good idea, and it’s a fun way to get started.
 Simply paint blobs onto a piece of watercolor paper to see what the colors from your palette actually look like on paper.
 Then keep it around while you are painting so it’s easy to remember exactly which color is which.